bashar-wannous/Price_Classification_System/readme.md

 How to run?
-1) to to project directory 'code'
+1) go to project directory 'code'
 2) go to local_paths.py, and set the paths for training data, testing data ,trained_model_folder, json sample file, as they are on your computer
 3) go to main.py, run!, you can test data from testing data at the end of main
 4) app.py is  RESTful API with Flask,open it to see how to use, also to predict the price for any device that can be an input as json file, in json_inputs folder